 Gavi, with its distinctive tapered bottle, is little known in the United States.
 Yet, this delicate and complex dry wine is the perfect accompaniment to Summer food favorites, such as poached and grilled fish.
 Gavi is made from Cortese grapes, found in Italy’s Northeastern Piedmont region.
 Wheat-colored Gavi has a high acid content and full fruit – grapefruit and lemon – overtones.

 One of the better known Italian white wines in the United States (thanks to Bolla Vineyards), Soave is a light, crisp wine, made of Garganega and Trebbiano di Soave grapes growing in Italy’s Veneto region.
 This wine is produced as a still, sparkling, or sweet wine, although most imported Soave is of the still variety.
 It has a slightly green cast and distinct perfume-like tones, and pairs well with light pastas, salads, or fish – or by itself as a refreshing patio drink.

 Italian Wines for Summer: Arneis

 Another of Piedmont’s white wines, Arneis is a light to medium-bodied creation, made of Arneis, or Nebbiolo Blanco, grapes.
 This wine is enjoying something of a renaissance in Europe, but has yet to catch on in the US.
 Still, you can usually find a bottle or two at the best wine stores.
-Arneis is noted for its delicate aroma and pear-like taste, with just a hint of almond, and is ideal as an aperitivo or paired with shellfish.
+Arneis is noted for its delicate aroma and pear-like taste, with just a hint of almond, and is ideal as an aperitif or paired with shellfish.

-This season, learn about light, refreshing Italian summer wines the most enjoyable way – by pouring a glass or two.
+This season, learn about light, refreshing Italian summer wines in the most enjoyable way – by pouring a glass or two.
 Rename this summer the “Summer of Italian Wines“.

 by Sandy Mitchell